Frequently Asked Questions

-Application forms, procedures and information are available through designated college/university nominating officials.
-Due to the nomination process and varying on-campus application procedures, the Carnegie Endowment is unable to send applications directly to students.
+Applications, procedures and information are available through designated college/university nominating officials.
+Due to the nomination process and varying on-campus application procedures, students are unable to apply directly to our program.

 Is the application available online?

 Due to the nomination process, the application is not available online.
-Applications are available through designated school nominating officials, who are most familiar with the particular school’s nomination process.
+Students may apply through designated school nominating officials, who are most familiar with the particular school’s nomination process.
 Please visit our list of nominating officials

 for more information.